View Categories

 INDIAN ECONOMY- BEFORE AND AFTER INDEPENDENCE

 To prepare for INDIAN ECONOMY for any competitive exam, aspirants have to know about the INDIAN ECONOMY- BEFORE AND AFTER INDEPENDENCE.
-It gives an idea of all the important topics for the IAS Exam and the Indian Economy syllabus (GS-II.).
+It gives an idea of all the important topics for the IAS Exam and the Indian Economy syllabus (GS-III).
 Important INDIAN ECONOMY- BEFORE AND AFTER INDEPENDENCE terms are important from Indian Economy perspectives in the UPSC exam.
 IAS aspirants should thoroughly understand their meaning and application, as questions can be asked from this static portion of the IAS Syllabus in both the UPSC Prelims and the UPSC Mains exams.

 History Of INDIAN ECONOMY: Pre-British Era and Colonial Impact (BEFORE 1947)

-• Aim of the British colonial rule in India – To reduce the country to being a feeder Indian economy for Great Britain’s own rapidly expanding modern industrial base.
+• Aim of the British Colonial Rule in India: To reduce the country to being a feeder Indian economy for Great Britain’s own rapidly expanding modern industrial base.

-• British Economic policies – concerned more with the protection and promotion of the economic interests of Britain than with the development of the Indian economy.
+• British Economic Policies: Concerned more with the protection and promotion of the economic interests of Britain than with the development of the Indian economy.

 Indian Economy: Impact of British Rule on Agriculture and Challenges Faced

-• Agrarian Economy – Indian economy under the British rule was fundamentally agrarian. about 85 percent of the country’s population lived mostly in villages and derived livelihood directly or indirectly from AGRICULTURE.
+• Agrarian Economy: Indian economy under the British rule was fundamentally agrarian.
+About 85 percent of the country’s population lived mostly in villages and derived livelihood directly or indirectly from AGRICULTURE.

-• Stagnated agriculture sector – Reason being over-crowded with involvement of maximum population leading to a very low agricultural productivity, in absolute terms.
+• Stagnated Agriculture Sector: Reason being over-crowded with involvement of maximum population leading to a very low agricultural productivity, in absolute terms.

 • However, the sector experienced some growth due to the expansion of the aggregate area under cultivation.

-• Lack of agricultural inputs – Low levels of technology, lack of irrigation facilities and negligible use of fertilizers resulted in a dismal level of agricultural productivity and efficiency.
+• Lack of Agricultural Inputs: Low levels of technology, lack of irrigation facilities and negligible use of fertilizers resulted in a dismal level of agricultural productivity and efficiency.

-• Partition of the country: A sizeable portion of the undivided country’s highly irrigated and fertile land went to Pakistan leading to an adverse impact upon India’s output from the agriculture sector especially, Jute industry (the whole of the area went away to East Pakistan)
+• Partition of the Country: A sizeable portion of the undivided country’s highly irrigated and fertile land went to Pakistan leading to an adverse impact upon India’s output from the agriculture sector especially, Jute industry (the whole of the area went away to East Pakistan)

 Industrial Sector in Indian Economy: Challenges, Deindustrialization, and the Call for Modernization

-• Iron and steel industries began to rise up – The Tata Iron and Steel Company (TISCO) was incorporated in 1907.
-Other industries like sugar, cement, paper etc. came up after the Second World War.
+• The iron and steel industries began to rise.
+Tata Iron and Steel Company (TISCO) was incorporated in 1907.

-• Capital goods industry – Though necessary to help promote further industrialisation, this industry did not bloom.
+• Capital Goods Industry: Though necessary to help promote further industrialisation, this industry did not bloom.

-• Growth rate of the new industrial sector and its contribution to the Gross Domestic Product (GDP) remained dismal and piecemeal.
+• Underwhelming Growth Rate: Growth rate of the new industrial sector and its contribution to the Gross Domestic Product (GDP) remained dismal and piecemeal.

-• Limited area of operation of the public sector—it remained confined only to the railways, power generation, communications, ports and some other departmental undertakings.
+• Limited Area of Operation of the Public Sector: It remained confined only to the railways, power generation, communications, ports and some other departmental undertakings.

 Foreign Trade in Indian Economy: Historical Significance, British Monopoly, and Impact